 Once submitted, your application form will be automatically available to the Fulbright Foundation for review.
 You will receive a confirmation email in the week following your submission.

-The Fulbright office in Athens must receive your completed application by Friday, March 15, 2019, including the following documents:
+The Fulbright office in Athens must receive your completed application by Saturday, May 7 at 7:59 AM including the following documents:

 - Fulbright online application form;

-- Copy of your Bachelor's degree or other degrees earned (in pdf. format, max 2 MB per file) by email attachment to the Greek Program Coordinator;
+- Copy of your Bachelor's degree or other degrees earned (in pdf. format, max 2 MB per file) with English translations.
+Transcripts are not required.

 - Institutional Support and Reference Form to be completed by your school director / supervisor*;